-To counter this, reputed international trade associations and online media companies together formed the coalition for Better Ads, and introduced Better Ads Standards.
-The concept is centred around understanding consumer preferences and addressing their expectations in the world of digital advertising.
+To counter this, reputed international trade associations and online media companies together formed the coalition for Better Ads and introduced Better Ads Standards.
+The concept is centered on understanding consumer preferences and addressing their expectations in the world of digital advertising.

-Better Ads Standards is a framework created and introduced by the coalition for Better Ads.
-The framework aims at refining users’ experience with both desktop and mobile based ads.
+Better Ads Standards is a framework created and introduced by the Coalition for Better Ads.
+The better ads standards google framework aims at refining users’ experience with both desktop and mobile-based ads.

-How does it work?
 The coalition determines the lowest-ranking ad experiences which prompt the adoption of ad blockers amongst internet users.
-For this, their research identifies the least preferred ad types which disrupt experience, interrupt content, and slow down browsing.
+For this, their research identifies the least preferred ad types that disrupt experience, interrupt content, and slow down browsing.

-Next, by testing all desktop and mobile based ad types, the standards define which ad types are acceptable for consumers, and which are not.
+Next, by testing all desktop and mobile-based ad format, the standards define which ad types are acceptable for consumers, and which are not.
 Once defined, the lowest-ranking ad types are recommended for removal by publishers and webmasters.

 Introduced in March 2017, Better Ads Standards are primarily effective in North America and Europe.
-And since publication, the standards have been adopted and incorporated by many publishers in their ad practices.
+Since publication, the standards have been adopted and incorporated by many publishers in their ad practices.

 The coalition’s conceptualization of Better Ads Standards has been based on research and surveys that they conducted to gather real consumer insights and understand user preferences about online ads.